-You can get a copy of this transfer and print it off or attach it to a team member to verify your tools have been sent.
+You can also download a transfer report to get a copy of this transfer and print it off, or attach it to an email to a team member to verify your tools have been sent.

 - You can also make use of the tool kit audit feature.
 Tap 'Audit.'

 - This feature allows you to support accountability in your company by checking in your kit and its contents in real time as it arrives on the job, or at the end of the day or the end of a project to ensure what you started with is what you've ended with.

 - Confirm what you have on hand by selecting each item individually.
 If something that's supposed to be in the kit isn't there, leave it unchecked.
 You can then send this audit back to the tool team to iron out any discrepancies.

 Finally, if this kit is no longer in use, you can select “Disassemble.”
 Your tools will be added back to inventory as unassigned.

 Your kit has been disassembled and your items are ready to be reassigned.

 With the tool kit feature in One-Key, keeping track of groups of tools and equipment on the job is simpler, allowing you to group the items you're sending in bulk in a gang box or job box.